Carlton Square — tract homes in Livermore (1965)

 3. The Huntington - 3 bedrooms, 2 bathrooms, 1,598 - 1,619 sq. ft.

-(Three additional models were offered, but records are scarce—blame the avocado-green filing cabinets.)
+(Three additional models were offered, but records are scarce.)

-The original Huntington model today (expanded in front).
+Original Huntington model today (expanded in front) via Google Street View.

 By 1968, Carlton Square’s final phase had sold out, making it one of Hofmann’s best-performing developments of the era.
 The neighborhood did so well that the company shifted its attention next door, launching the iconic Tempo homes in 1969.

-Carlton Square wasn’t just a place to live—it was a vision of the good life, served up with vinyl floors, wall-to-wall carpet, and enough optimism to fill a Crock-Pot.
+Carlton Square wasn’t just a place to live—it was a vision of a good life characterized by vinyl flooring, wall-to-wall carpeting, and postwar suburban optimism.

 Comments